R-Ganesh28/Javascript-Practice/README.md

 ### 📅 Day 01 – Javascript Basics
 - What I Learned:
-  - Javascript is giving instructions to a computer.[ Chrome ]
+  - Javascript is giving instructions to a computer.[ Browsers ]
   - Wrote JavaScript code.
   - Run our code using the console.
   - Syntax